 If you suffer intermittent, regular, or constant ear pain, ringing or other noises in the ear (tinnitus), or a stuffy feeling in the ear, there are many possible causes.
 Once you’ve eliminated possibilities like wax buildup and infections, you should consider TMJ as the source of your ear-related problems.
 Ear complaints are common among TMJ sufferers—perhaps as many as 80% of TMJ sufferers have them.

 If you have unexplained ear pain, tinnitus, or stuffiness, TMJ treatment may help.
-Experienced neuromuscular dentists Dr. Paul Hahn and Dr. Adam Hahn have helped many people in Columbia, SC to get relief from tinnitus and related ear symptoms.
-To learn whether they can help you, please call (803) 781-9090 or email Smile Columbia Dentistry today for an appointment.
+Experienced neuromuscular dentist Dr. Adam Hahn has helped many people in Columbia, SC to get relief from tinnitus and related ear symptoms.
+To learn whether he can help you, please call (803) 781-9090 or email Smile Columbia Dentistry today for an appointment.

 Common Causes of Ear Problems